Quick links for alcohol and gambling addiction

 The interconnected nature of both problems causes each to exacerbate the other, meaning that effective treatment for one will only be achieved by considering both.

-For substance abuse, the primary method of treatment is detoxification, designed to wean the body from its dependence on a certain substance.
+For substance abuse, the initial method of treatment is often detoxification, designed to wean the body from its dependence on a certain substance.